duoshock/UM-70/Assembly Guide.md

 <img src="images/13_Encoder_C.jpg" width="400">
 </a>

-Insert encoder to the front of the PCB, solder it at the back.
+Insert encoder to the front of the PCB, solder it from the underside of the PCB.

 ## **Stabilisers**